The Lovers as Feelings

 The quick read

-• Upright: real attraction with substance — they see you as a choice worth weighing.
+- →Upright: real attraction with substance.
+They see you as a choice worth weighing.

 The Lovers Upright As Feelings

 What the card cannot do is confirm what's inside another person's head.
 No card can.
 What it can do is tell you what to watch for: how they behave when a real choice about you is in front of them.
-The interactive Lovers lesson drills exactly this call.
+The interactive Lovers lesson practices exactly this call.

-Quick check — tap your read
+Quick check: tap your read

 A seeker asks how her coworker feels about her and draws The Lovers upright.
 The coworker has been warm for months but hasn't made a move.